Marvin Jones Jr. Player Prop Bets for NFL Week 18 | Jacksonville vs. Indianapolis 1/9/2022

 Season Stats

-- Jones has reeled in 66 passes for a team-best 744 yards and three touchdowns.
-He has been targeted 112 times and averages 46.5 yards per game.
+- This season Jones has 66 catches on 112 targets, with a team-high 744 receiving yards (46.5 per game) and three touchdowns.

-- Jones has been the target of 112 of his team's 572 passing attempts this season, or 19.6% of the target share.

-- Jones has seen the ball thrown his way 15 times in the red zone this season, 33.3% of his team's 45 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Jones' matchup with the Colts.